albertony/rclone/docs/content/koofr.md

 # {{< icon "fa fa-suitcase" >}} Koofr

+This backend supports the [Koofr](https://koofr.eu) storage provider, but also other providers that are using the same API, such as [Digi Storage](https://www.digi.ro).

 Paths are specified as `remote:path`, and may be as deep as required, e.g.
 `remote:directory/subdirectory`.